A small nuc (nucleus) hive can be bought from beekeeping suppliers.

 A nuc consists of four or five frames of brood and honey, along with a few thousand bees, including a queen bee.
 You buy these in the Spring, then place them in a standard box with extra wooden frames to complete the brood box.
 The bees will build these out as the colony expands.

-It’s important to have an experienced beekeeper to help when catching a swarm of bees
+It’s important to have an experienced beekeeper to assist you when catching a swarm of bees.

-Maybe reach out to members of the Flow Forum.
-Members are incredibly knowledgeable and happy to share that knowledge– you never know, they may also be happy to split a hive with you.
+Reach out to members of the Flow Forum, who are experienced and happy to share their knowledge – you never know, they may also be happy to split a hive with you.

 As the old adage goes– you just never know until you ask!

 We’ve also got some great vids on installing bees, catching swarms and installing a nuc.

 Whichever you decide, we recommend you get in touch with a local bee mentor and join your local beekeeping club.

 They’ll be able to offer advice relevant to your area– and may be able to help you with your startup colony.

 They’ll also have you a wealth of information, to nurture and support you to become an enthusiastic, empowered and responsible beekeeper.